 The sand bed will begin to plug up over time as the sand filter keeps the water clean.
-You will notice this when your pressure gauge’s pressure will rise.
+You will notice this when the pressure on the pressure gauge rises.
 Once the pressure builds up you will need to backwash the filter. (see how do I backwash my filter for information on backwashing).
 Note* The more a sand filter plugs up the finer the particles are caught so letting a sand filter plug up somewhat is good so make sure you are only backwashing when the pressure is high or the flow from the return is low.

 The pump pushes water from the skimmer into the filter.
 The water flows through the filter into the cartridge, the cartridge captures the fine particles within its pleats then the water is pushed back into the pool.
 The pressure gauge will build up letting you know when it is time to clean the filter.

 The filter tank comes apart usually from a belly clamp or a knob on the top.
 If you have an aboveground pool, make sure you use your shut-off valves or plug off the skimmer and return before opening the tank.

 You will sprinkle the DE powder into the skimmer this draws it into the filter, and it coats the grides, fingers or cartridge in the filter.

 - Connect swivel end of vacuum hose to the vacuum head.

 - Put vacuum pole, vacuum head, and vacuum hose in pool.

 - Take other end of vacuum hose and hold against return until all the bubbles come out of the vacuum head.

 - Put hose and skim vac onto the skimmer basket in the skimmer.

 - Turn off main drain valve & or second skimmer.